 Obviously, that leaves a rather glaring gap when it comes to learning words other than the ones the instructor directly teaches the student.

 The backlash to Dick and Jane is epitomized in Rudolf Flesch’s book, Why Johnny Can’t Read, published in 1955.
 The Johnnies of today are far worse at reading than the children of Flesch’s day were, yet look-say-sight-words-whole-language continues to be the dogma educational experts insist is necessary to teach children to read English.

-Children taught by the whole language method learn the words they are taught faster than children learning by phonics.
-No, really.
-The reigning philosophy in education today is called “Outcome-Based Education”, by which they mean, “We’ll base our educational approach on what gives the best outcome for the first few days.”
-(Because after the first few days and weeks, children learning by more difficult, understanding-based methods, overtake their outcome-based education-trained peers, and the two groups are never in serious competition again!)
-Believers in “Outcome-Based Education” insist that sight words is effective, because they absolutely refuse to do any long-term study of these children.
-(Sounds a lot like the safety testing procedure for vaccines,… but I digress.)
+Children taught by the whole language method learn the words they are taught faster than children learning by phonics, it’s true… but is that a good thing?
+The reigning philosophy in education today is called “Outcome-Based Education”, which in laymen’s terms means, “We’ll base our educational approach on what gives the best outcome for the first few days.”
+After the first few days and weeks, children learning by more difficult, understanding-based methods, overtake their outcome-based education-trained peers, and the two groups are never in serious competition again!
+But believers in “Outcome-Based Education” insist that their sight words method is effective, because children learn to recognize words like cat and dog faster using it.